 For CFOs in product-based companies without services, seizing opportunities to expand and build recurring revenue is paramount.
 In the XaaS economy, successful CFOs explore various paths to growth, turning products into services and vice versa.
 This could involve repackaging existing products and services creatively, fostering ongoing relationships with customers.

 In the service-centric economy, every business must prioritize customer experience, necessitating CFOs’ active engagement in customer satisfaction and retention.
 Close involvement in post-sales functions, such as onboarding, service delivery, support, and customer success, is crucial.
 A comprehensive view of the entire account, with insights into customer behavior, service quality, and product quality, enables informed decision-making to meet customer needs.

-The cost of acquiring a new customer is typically five times greater than the cost of retaining existing ones.
-And just a 5% increase in customer retention spend can increase a company’s profitability by up to 95%.
-To be successful, today’s finance leaders must focus on key customer success metrics: Time-to-value, product adoption rates, project status, usage rates, and service call patterns can all help predict future rates of renewal, churn, and expansion.
-Additionally, know your customer’s lifetime value (CLV) and corresponding customer acquisition costs (CAC) so you can make immediate business adjustments as needed.
+Given the high cost of acquiring new customers, focusing on key customer success metrics is vital.
+Metrics such as time-to-value, product adoption rates, project status, usage rates, and service call patterns can predict future rates of renewal, churn, and expansion.
+Understanding customer lifetime value (CLV) and customer acquisition costs (CAC) allows immediate adjustments to optimize business outcomes.